Itinerary #1: Best of Northern Vietnam

 Next, you'll fly north to Hanoi and experience Vietnam's capital with a tour of its Old Quarter.
 Explore the area at night for the best range of dining and drinking options.
 The following day, you'll transfer to Hạ Long Bay and board an overnight cruise.
 By night, you'll sail past the area's famous floating villages, primarily home to fishermen who earn their living catching squid.
 On day six, return to Hanoi.
 You'll have a free evening before departing the next day.
 Learn more

-Itinerary #4: Vietnam Off the Beaten Path
+Itinerary #4: Off the Beaten Path in Vietnam

 This wide-ranging adventure through Vietnam allows you to see the country's famous cities and detour to more remote locales, like the massive caves of Phong Nha-Ke Bang National Park.